bruno-delfino1995/kateto/docs/kcp.md

 # Kubernetes Configuration Package (KCP)

-The package structure defined by KCT to build your K8s objects.
+The package structure defined by Kateto to build your K8s objects.

 <a name="structure"></a>